celsiusnarhwal/3515.games/cogs/cah/assets/templates/create-game.md

 {% filter deline %}
-**You'll be the Game Host**, which means you get special powers like kicking players from the game or ending it prematurely, as well as special responsibilities like starting the game with `/cah host start` when all the other players are ready.
+**You'll be the Game Host**, which means you get special powers like kicking players from the game or ending it prematurely, as well as special responsibilities like starting the game with `/cah manage > Start Game` when all the other players are ready.
 It also means that if you leave the game (or are kicked by me for inactivity), the game will end for everyone else.
-If you feel you're not up to the task, you can delegate your powers to another player with `/cah host transfer`.
+If you feel you're not up to the task, you can delegate your powers to another player with `/cah manage > Transfer Host Powers`.
 {% endfilter %}

 {% filter deline %}